 - 1. Meet all of Darton College's acceptance requirements. - 2.
-Overall GPA of 2.5 or greater on a 4.0 scale or a minimum of 19 on the ACT. - 3.
-Completion of a DMSP application.

-- 4. Application deadline is June 1st every year. - 5.
+Overall GPA of 2.5 or greater on a 4.0 scale or a minimum of 19 on the ACT. - Completion of a DMSP application.
+(Available online @ www.darton.edu and in the Allied Health Office.) - 4.
+Application deadline is June 1st every year. - 5.
 Submit 3 recommendation forms. - Completion of the following pre-DMSP course requirements with a grade of "C" or better before B-Term Summer Semester begins. - 1.
 College Algebra - 2.
 English I - 3.
 Medical Terminology - 4.
-Introduction to Physical Science I or any College Physics course - 5.
-Anatomy and Physiology for the Health Care Provider (be aware this course may not transfer).
+Introduction to Physical Science I or any College Physics course - Anatomy and Physiology for the Health Care Provider (be aware this course may not transfer).